Skip to main content

 Direct Connect provides a dedicated link to the AWS network.
 Dedicated connections create links to AWS using a 1Gbps, 10Gbps, or 100Gbps Ethernet port.
 AWS Direct Connect partners provide hosted connections using pre-established network links between themselves and AWS and are available from 50Mbps up to 10Gbps.
 By default, the traffic is unencrypted.
 However, options are available to secure traffic with MACsec or IPsec.
 MACsec provides layer-2 encryption while IPsec provides layer-3 encryption.
 MACsec provides better security by concealing which devices are communicating.

 Customers must have their router equipment in an AWS Direct Connect location.
 To set this up, you can work with AWS Partner Network (APN).
 A physical connection is made between that router and the AWS router.
-To enable access to FSx for NetApp ONTAP on VPC, you must have either a private virtual interface or a transit virtual interface from Direct Connect to a VPC.
+To enable access to FSx ONTAP on VPC, you must have either a private virtual interface or a transit virtual interface from Direct Connect to a VPC.
 With a private virtual interface, the Direct Connect to VPC connection scalability is limited.

 The following figure depicts the Direct Connect interface options.